 The pleasure of entering the world of the luxury brand The Merchant of Venice is a unique experience of sensations, old memories and sublime beauty.
-The Venetian perfume tradition was born thanks to a Byzantine princess, married to one the Doge’s brothers, who brought over with her to the lagoon the oriental fragrances that she used to wear.
+The Venetian perfume tradition was allegedly born thanks to a Byzantine princess, about to get married to the Doge (Venetian king), who brought over with her to the lagoon the oriental fragrances that she used to wear.
 The princess habit immediately became a trend among the Venetian noblewomen who began to use the purest essences to enhance their femininity.
-From here in the sixteenth century the local perfume tradition took off, making Venice a stronghold of this art.
+From here, in the sixteenth century the local perfume tradition took off, making Venice a stronghold of this art.

 The concept of The Merchant of Venice has its roots in this treasure of knowledge, becoming the world ambassador of a fascinating excellence.
 The locations of the two Venetian boutiques, an ancient eighteenth-century spice shop in Santa Fosca and a seventeenth-century pharmacy in Campo San Fantin, just speak for themselves.

-The visit to the Museum of Perfume, host inside Palazzo Mocenigo, is a fundamental step to understand the complexity of this world.
-In the perfume laboratory, on the ground floor, the Merchant of Venice organizes thematic workshops (available upon reservation) to learn how to use the olfactory pyramids and create amazing personalized fragrances.
+The visit to the Museum of Perfume, hosted inside Palazzo Mocenigo, is a fundamental step to understanding the complexity of this world.
+Here, the Merchant of Venice organizes events and thematic workshops (available upon reservation) to learn how to use the olfactory pyramids and create amazing personalized fragrances.